Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 students explain why certain cities grew following the Civil War.
 I have

-students create maps that show where certain cities are located.
+students create maps showing the locations of certain cities.
 Students then

 identify which region those cities were a part of and analyze the geographical